scriptingislife/Awesome-Custom-Search-Engines/README.md

 Read the guide for [Firefox](FIREFOX.md) or the guide for [Chrome](CHROME.md).

+_Note: The %s in the strings should be removed for Firefox._

 ## Cybersecurity

 * [Censys](https://censys.io/) - Search devices on the internet `https://censys.io/ipv4?q=%s`